Splunk-App-and-TA-development/Splunk_ConfVersion_App-and-TA/README.md

 ### Requirements and Dependencies

-1. The **TA-ConfVersion** can be installed on all Splunk components including Universal Forwarders.
+1. The **TA_Splunk-ConfVersion** can be installed on all Splunk components including Universal Forwarders.
 	- We recommended to install/configure the TA on all components where configuration change tracking is desired.

-2. The **TA-ConfVersion** must be installed on Indexers and intermediate HFs, as it contains index-time transforms.
+2. The **TA_Splunk-ConfVersion** must be installed on Indexers and intermediate HFs, as it contains index-time transforms.

-3. The **TA-ConfVersion** must be installed on Search Heads, as it comes bundled with important KOs for viewing the indexed configuration data.
+3. The **TA_Splunk-ConfVersion** must be installed on Search Heads, as it comes bundled with important KOs for viewing the indexed configuration data.

-4. You need to install and configura the **TA-ConfVersion** berfore to run the **App-ConfVersion**.
+4. You need to install and configura the **TA_Splunk-ConfVersion** berfore to run the **App_Splunk-ConfVersion**.

-5. We recommended to install the **App-ConfVersion** on your **[Distributed Monitoring Console](https://docs.splunk.com/Documentation/Splunk/8.2.2/DMC/DMCoverview)** to be able to see all Changes on all your servers.
+5. We recommended to install the **App_Splunk-ConfVersion** on your **[Distributed Monitoring Console](https://docs.splunk.com/Documentation/Splunk/8.2.2/DMC/DMCoverview)** to be able to see all Changes on all your servers.
 	- You can enable the _Monitoring Console_ on one of your Splunk Search Head if you don't have a dedicated _DMC Server_.

-## Configuration of the **TA-Confversion**
+## Configuration of the **TA_Splunk-ConfVersion**

 ### Configuration Files Contained Within the Add-on
 - `app.conf`